 Focusing on TOR, the browser bundle to connect can be downloaded here: https://www.torproject.org/download/

-Simply accessing TOR from your standard machine is not advised due to possible security implications.
+Simply accessing Tor from your standard machine is not advised due to possible security implications.
 For a lot of users, they will favor ease-of-use over security and connect directly from their standard workstation, but this has serious security considerations.
-The TOR browser is built on Firefox as a base, and therefore it is subject to the same vulnerabilities that Firefox has.
-Whilst the Firefox team might patch vulnerabilities regularly, there can be a delay for the update to reach the TOR bundle and therefore exposure users to risks.
-Given the nature of the content & site hosts on the dark web, this should be a critical consideration so as to not compromise your machine from both an attribution or malware perspective.
+The Tor browser is built on Firefox as a base, and therefore it is subject to the same vulnerabilities that Firefox has.
+Whilst the Firefox team might patch vulnerabilities regularly, there can be a delay for the update to reach the Tor bundle and therefore exposure users to risks.
+Given the nature of the content & site hosts on the dark web, this should be a critical consideration so as to not compromise your machine from both an attribution and malware perspective.

 It is recommended to apply safe connection methods so as to protect your attribution and host machine from compromise.